 >>> evaluator.compute_metrics(image_path='path/to/image/folder/', hard_labels=hard_labels)

-CLASS dd_ranking.metrics.SoftLabelEvaluator(config: Optional[Config] = None, dataset: str = 'CIFAR10', real_data_path: str = './dataset/', ipc: int = 10, model_name: str = 'ConvNet-3', soft_label_mode: str='S', soft_label_criterion: str='kl', temperature: float=1.0, data_aug_func: str='cutmix', aug_params: dict={'cutmix_p': 1.0}, optimizer: str='sgd', lr_scheduler: str='step', weight_decay: float=0.0005, momentum: float=0.9, num_eval: int=5, im_size: tuple=(32, 32), num_epochs: int=300, use_zca: bool=False, real_batch_size: int=256, syn_batch_size: int=256, default_lr: float=0.01, save_path: str=None, stu_use_torchvision: bool=False, tea_use_torchvision: bool=False, num_workers: int=4, teacher_dir: str='./teacher_models', custom_train_trans: Optional[Callable]=None, custom_val_trans: Optional[Callable]=None, device: str="cuda" ) [SOURCE]
+CLASS dd_ranking.metrics.LabelRobustScoreSoft(config: Optional[Config] = None, dataset: str = 'CIFAR10', real_data_path: str = './dataset/', ipc: int = 10, model_name: str = 'ConvNet-3', soft_label_mode: str='S', soft_label_criterion: str='kl', loss_fn_kwargs: dict=None, data_aug_func: str='cutmix', aug_params: dict={'cutmix_p': 1.0}, optimizer: str='sgd', lr_scheduler: str='step', weight_decay: float=0.0005, momentum: float=0.9, step_size: int=None, num_eval: int=5, im_size: tuple=(32, 32), num_epochs: int=300, use_zca: bool=False, use_aug_for_hard: bool=False, random_data_format: str='tensor', random_data_path: str=None, real_batch_size: int=256, syn_batch_size: int=256, save_path: str=None, eval_full_data: bool=False, stu_use_torchvision: bool=False, tea_use_torchvision: bool=False, num_workers: int=4, teacher_dir: str='./teacher_models', teacher_model_names: list=None, custom_train_trans: Optional[Callable]=None, custom_val_trans: Optional[Callable]=None, device: str="cuda", dist: bool=False ) [SOURCE]

 A class for evaluating the performance of a dataset distillation method with soft labels.
 User is able to modify the attributes as needed.